evently-cloud/site/src/tutorials/thermostat.md

 ### Select New Events

 Temperature events may be appended at any time, so an application can ask Evently to send only the events that have occurred _after_ a ledger mark.
 This will let the application skip events it has already seen and only retrieve new events.
+The client has two choices:

+1. GET the url in the `current` link.
+This link will fetch any new events that have occurred after this selector was executed.
-POST the selector request, as before, but with a new property called `after`.
+2. If you no longer have the `current` link, then POST the selector request, as before, but with a new property called `after`.
 Use the `mark` value from the selector footer, or use an `eventId` value if easier.

 ```shell
 curl -L https://preview.evently.cloud/selectors/replay \